RaiiDeNx7/HelloWorld_Kotlin/README.md

 Submitted by: Hunter Smith

-Hello World Intro App is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+Hello World Intro App is an Android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: 3 hours spent in total